November 1, 2007: Six months after Steve Jobs showed it off, the original iPhone becomes Time magazine’s “best invention of the year.”

 The iPhone stands out from the rest of 2007’s gadget pack, which includes the Nikon Coolpix S51c digital camera, the Netgear SPH200W Wi-Fi Phone and the Samsung P2 music player.
 Remember those?
 (Yeah, we thought not.)

 Viewed from today’s vantage point, Time’s cover story offers a fascinating snapshot of a time before the smartphone became ubiquitous.
-Read it and you’ll be transported back to an era when the world was still adapting to the new iPhone.
+Read it and it will transport you back to an era when the world was still adapting to the new iPhone.

 Much like the first-generation Macintosh, the first iPhone suffered from some flaws.
 People who bought it realized that a large part of its appeal was the promise it offered — and the opportunity to be part of that journey.